crcx/parable/REFERENCE.md

 Primitive.
 Convert value on stack to a string.

+Notes:

+* Currently strings should consist of ASCII characters.
+Unicode is not guaranteed to work.

 ## :c

     value - character

 Primitive.
 Convert value on stack to a character.

+Notes:

+* Currently the value should be a number corresponding to an ASCII character code.
+* If you pass a string, this will return the first character in the string.

 ## :p